osus/nubomedia-graphedit/docs/installation.md

 `gulp electron` or `gulp`

 To run the application, you can just type `gulp`, which will build it and then launch a browser connected to it.
-If you want to run it as a desktop application (packaged using the [Electron Shell](http://electron.atom.io/)), type `gulp electron`.
-Note that some functionality, like access to the local filesystem for saving and loading, will only be available from Electron - the browser version is there to help during development.
+If you want to run it in its final form as a desktop application (packaged using the [Electron Shell](http://electron.atom.io/)), type `gulp electron`.
+Note that some functionality, like access to the local filesystem for saving and loading, will only be available from Electron - the browser version is maintained solely to help during development.

 ## Third Party Software used